benstoehr/cs425-sp19/mp1/doc.md

 ### Failure Detection

 When a process closes the connection, it will send an empty string to other processes by `close()`.
+When a process is exited it sends a final message that includes the "XXX has left chat".
+After that, it will close its connection.
 If a process received the empty string, it declares the sender process is failed.

 Please refer to: